barryclark/jekyll-now/_posts/2023-02-22-Toil-Scorecard.md

 * Use Arlo's Belshee's Automation-as-a-Process ([video](https://www.youtube.com/watch?v=ydq-KjGDRJg), [article](https://digdeeproots.substack.com/p/when-should-i-automate)) to quickly get to `B`.

+* We all have blind spots.
+We may think the tests are complete but then a defect slips through and shows us what we didn't account for.
+In these cases, lower the score appropriately, then do [Safeguarding](/Safeguarding) to address the hazard.

 * Extend this system to measure what is important in your context.

+# What's not covered

+Lots!

+* What is the wall-clock latency in these areas?
+* How important is it to the business that this system has high quality and uptime?
+* Time spent reading and understanding code?
+* Time spent doing code reviews or revising changes in response to review feedback?
+* Time spent fixing defects or modifying features that aren't quite what customers want?

+These are important concerns, but I'm deliberately not including them in the toil scorecard.
+Maybe they'll show up in some other diagnostic system?